cuiyongbo/programming-scaffold/machine-learning-note/knowledge_base/ml_quick_quiz_02.md

-Q: what are frequently asked questions when I prepare an interview for model inference, especially for tensorflow model?
+# what are frequently asked questions when I prepare an interview for model inference, especially for tensorflow model?

 When preparing for an interview focused on model inference, especially with TensorFlow models, you might encounter a variety of questions that test your understanding of the TensorFlow framework, model deployment, optimization, and general machine learning concepts.
 Here are some frequently asked questions you might come across: